 - SPO2:KNOWLEDGE –Develop literacy about the field of DMT - Demonstrate knowledge about the scope & efficacy of the field, its premises & major concepts such as working with the whole person, starting where the client is & strength-based work

-- SPO3:ASSESSMENT – Understand and Apply theories of movement Analysis in relation to assessment, treatment plans, and making connections to others
+- SPO3:ASSESSMENT – Understand and Apply theories of movement Analysis concerning assessment, treatment plans, and making connections to others

 - SPO4:PRACTICAL APPLICATION: Community service – Practicum experience – Teaching classmates-Apply knowledge from research and personal movement exploration to actual therapeutic experiences

-- CO1:Knowledge: Identify the major issues involved in the violence prevention curriculum, comparing & contrasting the major themes covered in at least 3 different research-based programs.
-2. Demonstrate knowledge of the 7 units covered in the Disarming the Playground Curriculum & how these relate to the field of dance/movement therapy.
+- CO1:Knowledge: Identify the major issues involved in the violence prevention curriculum, comparing & contrasting the major themes covered in at least three research-based programs.
+2. Demonstrate knowledge of the seven units covered in the Disarming the Playground Curriculum & how these relate to the field of dance/movement therapy.
 They will investigate how the application of these would look different depending on the age, population, and culture.

-- CO2:Spatial Awareness: Demonstrate an understanding of the role of spatial awareness in a multi-cultural world, identify their own spatial preferences & demonstrate 3 different ways of exploring space & its role in creating safety.
+- CO2:Spatial Awareness: Demonstrate an understanding of the role of spatial awareness in a multi-cultural world, identify their spatial preferences & demonstrate three different ways of exploring space & its role in creating safety.

 - CO3:Self-Regulation: Demonstrate knowledge of the physiology of the stress &relaxation response.
-2. Practice and learn15 different self-regulation techniques for excitement, anxiety, frustration, and anger.
-3. Identify which ones work the best for them in different situations & 4.
+2. Practice and learn 15 different self-regulation techniques for excitement, anxiety, frustration, and anger.
+3. Identify the best for them in different situations & 4.
 Teach these techniques to others.

 - CO4:Attention Span, Inner Focus, Self-Control or Resisting Temptation: Learn and Demonstrate the ability to focus attention, ignore distraction, and maintain a sense of their center of self-control.